joelprz/tudorVillage/README.md

 cd into project root and run 'npm install' (may require sudo)

-##Production Build
-type 'npm run build' from the project root to bundle and start express server

-App visible at localhost:3000

 ##Development Build
-App will run with watchers and hot reload
+App will run with hot reload and watchers for linting and tests

 type 'npm start' from the project root to bundle and start express server